 BMW Guibo Problem Flex Disc Joint Failure

-BMW flex discs may fail on high mileage vehicles, which results in loss of power (propulsion) and loud noise from the rear drivetrain.
-The BMW flex disc is called the guibo disk or constant velocity joint.
+BMW flex discs may fail on high-mileage vehicles, resulting in a loss of power (propulsion) and rear drivetrain noise.
+The flex disc is called the guibo disk, or constant-velocity joint.
 It transfers power from the transmission to the rear driveshaft.

 Symptoms